 Once you have identified these business schools, a quick LinkedIn search will reveal the current and passed out students of these business schools.
 Make sure you have compiled a list of relevant and intelligent questions.
 Just remember that these are busy people.
 You might not get a response right away.
 Be patient and continue your research.
 Once someone responds ask them about their experiences, their MBA profile before and at the time of application.
 Are there any tips they can give you regarding that specific business school’s admission process?

 “The most important piece of advice I’d give you is to speak to students, alumni, and student ambassadors and the staff of your target business schools.
 They are the experts, they have gone through the process themselves.
 One of the things that really stands out to us is whether people have gone above and beyond to research the school” – Nadia Ahrazem, London Business School

-The purpose of this research is not only getting more useful information but also seeing a mirror.
+The purpose of this research is not only to get more useful information but also seeing a mirror.
 This exercise will objectively (and maybe harshly) tell you where you are right now.
 It will highlight the weak areas in your profile but it will also help you get information on how to improve the gaps in your MBA profile.

 Now that you have some pointers from the enlightened ones, it’s time to start working on your MBA profile.